-- Gloria Mark is Professor of Informatics at the University of California, Irvine.
-She has published over 150 papers in the top journals and conferences in the fields of human-computer interactions (HCI) and Computer-supported cooperative work (CSCW) and is author of the book Multitasking in the Digital Age.
+- Gloria Mark is a Professor of Informatics at the University of California, Irvine.
+She has published over 150 papers in the top journals and conferences in the fields of human-computer interactions (HCI) and computer-supported cooperative work (CSCW) and is author of the book Multitasking in the Digital Age.

-- Aaron Levy is the Founder & CEO of Raise The Bar Consulting, a firm focused on helping companies retain their millennial talent by empowering managers to be better leaders of people.
-Aaron is an ICF Associate Certified Coach, a Thrive Global contributor, an 1871 mentor, the Co-Director of Startup Grind Chicago and a member of the Forbes Coaches Council.
+- Aaron Levy is the Founder and CEO of Raise The Bar Consulting, a firm focused on helping companies retain their Millennial talent by empowering managers to be better leaders of people.
+Aaron is an ICF Associate Certified Coach, a Thrive Global contributor, an 1871 mentor, the Co-Director of Startup Grind Chicago, and a member of the Forbes Coaches Council.

-- Manfred Leu is a Head of Digital Workplace User Adoption & Consulting and a Director of IT at Swiss Re and is committed to implementing an IT environment that improves worker productivity.
+- Manfred Leu is the Head of Digital Workplace User Adoption and Consulting, and a Director of IT at Swiss Re, and is committed to implementing an IT environment that improves worker productivity.